Dong-JinKim/ActionCooccurrencePriors/README.md

 [8] Zhou, P., & Chi, M. (2019).
 Relation parsing neural network for human-object interaction detection.
 ICCV.

 [9] Wan, B., Zhou, D., Liu, Y., Li, R., & He, X. (2019).
 Pose-aware multi-level feature network for human object interaction detection.
 ICCV.

-# Pretrained model

-- [trained_models](https://drive.google.com/drive/folders/13QQjqQCv2vk5tL3jY-d_M9LHhPSvRwji?usp=sharing): This directory contains the selected checkpoint for our full model (with all factors).
-You may follow `exp/hoi_classifier/eval.py` script and the corresponding experiment launcher `exp_eval()` in `exp/hoi_classifier/run.py` to see how to load and use the trained model.